-Making a New York Healthcare Power of Attorney
+What is a New York Medical Power of Attorney?

 The individual giving permission is called the "principal," while the person or entity gaining powers is known as the "agent."
 Designed for New York residents, this Power of Attorney for health care is made for use in Kings County, Queens County, New York County, and in all other parts of the state.
 All New York Healthcare PoA forms from Rocket Lawyer can be tailored to address your specific scenario.
 With this official document on hand, your agent can provide confirmation to healthcare providers and other parties that they can legally act in your interest when you are not able.